 "The Changing Role of Committee Hearings in the Era of Polarization and Party Government" As the Congress historically experienced a shift from a committee government to a party government which empowered the party leadership while weakening the discretion that committees had, the role of the congressional committees in the legislative process has been believed to be changed.
 However, the literature lacks a systematic analysis of how their role has changed over time.
 Using congressional committee hearing transcripts in select Congresses from the early 1960s to the 114th Congresses, I examine whether the role of committees as an informational mediator in the legislative procedures has declined over time.
 In addition, I examine the causal effect of the congressional transformation led by Newt Gingrich, upon the Republican rule in both chambers after a long break, on the congressmen’s committee behaviors using regression discontinuity design on the data collected from the 103th and 104th Congress.

-"Gendered Information: Gender Composition of Witness Appearances in Congressional Hearings and Information Provision in the US Congress" with Hye Young You How are politicians informed and who provides information to politicians?
+"Gendered Information: Gender Composition of Witness Appearances in Congressional Hearings and Information Provision in the US Congress" with Pamela Ban and Hye Young You How are politicians informed and who provides information to politicians?
 Congressional committee hearings have played a crucial role in acquiring policy relevant information.
 However, we know little who appears in those hearings and whether the composition of hearing witnesses varies depending on the topic of the hearings.
 In particular, we are interested in gender composition of witnesses who appeared in congressional hearings.
 Existing literature documents that there is significant gender gap in activities that could influence the policy choices of legislators such as campaign contributions, staffing decisions, and the gender composition of lobbyists.
 Congressional members’ interactions with individuals and groups shape their perspectives and policy choices and some concerns are raised that women do not have equal footing on their policy inputs even on the issues that dominantly affect women.
 We argue that the lack of female witnesses in congressional hearings could explain the limited influence of women’s voice in policies.
 We assembled the most comprehensive dataset about information about witnesses (e.g., Their names and affiliations) invited to congressional committee hearings held for the period 1963-2018 and information specific to hearings (e.g., Dates of hearings, committees, a policy issue discussed in hearings, etc.).
 First, we provide the most comprehensive description of the gender composition of witnesses in congressional hearings over time and across the committees.
 Second, we examine factors that are associated with the appearance of female witnesses.
 Specifically, we consider the partisanship and gender of committee leadership as well as the gender composition of the whole committee.
 We also consider whether issues that hearings address are systematically associated with the proportion of female witnesses in congressional hearings.

-"Politicizing Information in Policy-Making Procedures via Hearings" with Hye Young You Committee members’ right to choose witnesses to hear on a bill provides political opportunities not only for the members themselves but also for interest groups to lobby to provide their expert knowledge in order to publicly frame the issue in their favor and affect policy outcomes.
+"Politicizing Information in Policy-Making Procedures via Hearings" with Pamela Ban and Hye Young You Committee members’ right to choose witnesses to hear on a bill provides political opportunities not only for the members themselves but also for interest groups to lobby to provide their expert knowledge in order to publicly frame the issue in their favor and affect policy outcomes.
 This mechanism may have been strengthened by Newt Gingrich’s reform of the House in 1994 which resulted in downsizing the research-oriented congressional staffs prompting committees to more heavily rely on interest groups for expert information.
 Using my novel hearing data back to 1960s, this study investigates whether this change has motivated committee members to increasingly invite and transmit their donor sponsored research products to legislate public policies and help the policy-making procedures as well as potentially policy outcomes dominated by special interest groups and affluent individuals.
 We will examine this question by analyzing whether the similarity between members’ statements and testimonies of witnesses representing their donor institutions has increased after the reform using regression discontinuity design.
 Findings of this study will help us better understand the sources of social inequality in American society.
 "Better Targeted Messages for Get-Out-the-Vote Campaigns" with Chris Dawes and John Kuk We study whether minority voters (e.g. female voters, racial minority and naturalized citizens) tend to respond to different GOTV messages than other main stream voters.
 Based on our preliminary finding that men are more likely to be motivated by civic duty while women are more interested in practicing their voting rights, we argue that voters whose voting rights have been obtained through a harder process historically or personally are more likely to be motivated to turnout when prompted with a campaign message emphasizing the importance of exercising their voting right than others and test the argument through a survey experiment in the 2019 local election in New Jersey as a pilot study and in the 2020 presidential election at a larger scale.

 "Inversed Representation: Top Down Issue Framing through Twitter" with Yu-Ru Lin This project studies whether politicians communicate the framing of an issue to the public via Twitter.
 We have collected tweets of 600K Twitter users from 2016 until now and the tweets of U.S. congressmen from 2008.
 Using the Twitter data and supervised-learning method, we are measuring the moral and emotional dimensions of individual tweets on each of the five most controversial issues (e.g. gun control, immigration, abortion, climate change and gay marriage).
 We will examine whether and how the average moral and emotional dimensions on each issue based on the Democrat and Republican politicians’ tweets, respectively, has changed over time during the period covered in the data and see if these changes are adopted by the liberal and conservative Twitter users’ discourse on each issue.